Deepak195kumar/reactPrep/JS/JSinterviewPREP.md

 ## Async and Await

 async and await are features introduced in ES2017 (ES8) to handle asynchronous code in a more synchronous manner, making it easier to work with promises. async is used to define a function that returns a promise, while await is used to pause the execution of an async function until a promise is resolved or rejected, allowing asynchronous code to be written in a synchronous-like style.

+# JavaScript, strings are immutable.
+This means once a string is created, it cannot be changed.
+Any operations that modify a string, such as concatenation, slicing, or replacing characters, will create a new string rather than modifying the original string.

+let str = "hello";
+str[0] = "H"; // This will not change the string console.log(str); // Outputs "hello"

+let newStr = str.replace("h", "H");
+console.log(newStr); // Outputs "Hello"
+console.log(str); // Outputs "hello"